What you need to know about the Moveable Transactions Act:

 How will this impact on asset finance, receivables finance and invoice finance?

-We anticipate the new regime will improve the availability of asset finance for Scottish businesses.
-Unlike floating charges, the new Statutory Pledge will be available to partnerships and sole traders.
-It will be possible to take fixed security over a class of property, for example a fleet of vehicles.
-It will address the longstanding source of pain in Scotland regarding how fixed security is taken over whisky!
-Asset finance lenders will consider whether to change their existing security structures to take advantage of the new regime.
-It will enable non-specialist lenders to provide finance secured against moveable assets.
+Unlike floating charges, the new Statutory Pledge is available to partnerships and sole traders.
+It is also now possible to take fixed security over a class of property, for example a fleet of vehicles, without taking physical possession.
+This addresses the longstanding source of pain in Scotland regarding how fixed security is taken over whisky, for example it enables non-specialist lenders to provide finance secured against moveable assets.
 There is strong potential to improve the availability of asset finance for businesses in Scotland.

 Register to receive updates about the Act Register to receive updates about the Act